Best Winter Illuminations in Japan : Japan Illumination Map 2022-2023

 Access: 10 mins walk from Tobu Dobutsu Koen Station West Exit

-Date: TBA (27 October 2018 to 11 February 2019 (illumination is held only on weekends and holidays except for: from 1 December to 6 January))
+Date: 29 October 2022 to 12 February 2023 (illumination is held only on weekends and holidays in Nov, Jan and Feb)

 One of Japan’s biggest winter illumination events, Sagamiko Illumilion (相模湖イルミリオン) is held at Sagamiko Resort Pleasure Forest, Kanagawa Prefecture.
 Over 6 million colouful LED lights covers the vast park in various themes and shapes.
 This long-run event is available till early April when cherry blossoms can be seen with light-ups.

 Toki no Sumika (時之栖) is a leisure resort with a hotel and many facilities surrounded by nature.
 It’s located in Gotemba City, which is at the base of Mt.
 Fuji and not very far from the popular Onsen town, Hakone.
-Over 5.5 million LED lights display at the site in various themes, such as the Tunnel of Lights and the fountains.
+The site hosts an annual illumination event “Hikari no Sumika” featuring over 5.5 million LED lights displayed in various themes, such as the Tunnel of Lights and the light show of fountain.

 Access: Free shuttle bus available from Gotenba, Mishima and Susono Stations

 Date: 8 October 2022 to 12 March 2023